Cthulhu Mythos anthology: Cthulhu 2000

-Reception

-Paul Pettengale reviewed Cthulhu 2000 for Arcane magazine, rating it an 8 out of 10 overall.
-Pettengale comments that "Cthulhu 2000 is a strong collection [and] it's a damn fine read."

 The New Lovecraft Circle

 The New Lovecraft Circle was edited by Robert M. Price and published by Fedogan & Bremer in 1996 in an edition of 2,000 copies.
 Presenting the book as a sequel to Tales of the Lovecraft Mythos, which focused on the circle of writers around Lovecraft that were collected in the first half of Derleth's Tales of the Cthulhu Mythos, Price declares that "the present collection means to ape the second half, to commemorate that dawn of a new era of Mythos fiction."
 He describes the contents as "little known and seldom seen stories by most of the seven members of the New Lovecraft Circle numbered by Lin Carter and by other, more recent adepts as well, for the tradition grows.
 The cult will not be stamped out."